ADGEfficiency/adgefficiency.github.io/_posts/2019-02-11-energy-py-linear-forecast-quality.md

 ## Thoughts on using linear programming to measure forecast quality

 The most attractive feature of this accuracy measure is that it is in units businesses care about - the amount of economic value captured when using a forecast.
+This is enabled by using an optimization algorithm that can use the forecast to operate an arbitrage asset.
+As I'm interested in energy, battery storage is an application where we can build this optimization algorithm.

 This can can be specific to a certain battery configuration - for example a battery developer could measure how much using a certain forecast costs them.
 This can also be extended to other energy systems such as combined heat and power which can be modelled as linear programs.
 The ability to get measurements of forecast quality as a function of specific asset configurations is attractive for energy engineers.

 A challenge with using this measurement of forecast error is what happens when the net benefit of dispatching the battery to a forecast - i.e. when the forecast quality is so bad that using it ends up losing money.
 Unlike other error measures such as mean squared error it's not appropriate to simply take the absolute.

 A final consideration is how this method can be used for other time series, such as stock prices or weather prediction.
 A very large capacity battery operating in price arbitrage does somewhat resemble arbitrage of stocks, so the error measurement might be useful for comparing forecasts.
-It's less clear how useful this model would be for a temperature prediction - perhaps a different linear model would be useful for comparing forecasts.
+It's less clear how useful this model would be for a temperature prediction, and most likely this method wouldn't be suitable.

 ---